 Uganda is one of the top birding destinations in Africa.
 It is the richest African Bird Watching Destination with about 1090 bird species.
 50% of all Africa’s bird species are in Uganda, that’s 11% of the World’s Bird Species.
 Uganda is a “Hidden Eden and a wonderland for birds” as described by Sir Fredrick Jackson.
 Read more on Birdwatching in Uganda 2022.

 Tucked up in Northeastern Uganda in the Karamoja region.
 Are you looking for a wild, rugged, remote place, and off-the-beaten-track experience?
 The Karamoja region is great for authentic cultural tours.
 The mountains and rugged wilderness are great for hiking, game drives, and guided walks.
-Discover Kidepo Valley National Park, look out for the big cat sightings (cheetah, lion, and leopard) and massive buffalo herds.
+Discover Kidepo Valley National Park, and look out for the big cat sightings (cheetah, lion, and leopard) and massive buffalo herds.
 For the twitchers, the park alone is home to over 475 bird species.
 Check out our Adventure the Eastern part of Uganda tour package.